Sunday, June 7, 2026

 Amid escalating protests over the use of capital punishment and growing public concern about the situation of political prisoners in Iran, the “No to Executions Tuesdays” campaign has released a new statement condemning the expanding issuance and implementation of death sentences.
 Concurrent reports indicate that, on Tuesday, political prisoners in 56 prisons across the country launched a coordinated hunger strike, marking the 117th consecutive week of protest.

-A significant proportion of these prisoners are women political detainees, currently serving their sentences in Qarchak Prison (Varamin), Evin Prison, the women’s ward of Sepidar Prison (Ahvaz), the women’s ward of Adelabad Prison (Shiraz), the women’s ward of Zahedan Prison, the women’s ward of Yazd Prison, and the women’s ward of Rasht Prison.
+A significant proportion of these prisoners are women political prisoners, currently serving their sentences in the women’s ward of Evin Prison (Tehran), Qarchak Prison (Varamin), the women’s ward of Sepidar Prison (Ahvaz), the women’s ward of Adelabad Prison (Shiraz), the women’s ward of Zahedan Prison, the women’s ward of Yazd Prison, and the women’s ward of Rasht Prison.

 This campaign, which has gained widespread support from citizens in recent months, emphasizes the urgent need to immediately halt executions and to address the demands of society.